AnneQuinkenstein/Backend_Projects/README.md

 or the
 [Postman-Collection](https://documenter.getpostman.com/view/13617236/2sA35A8kXu)

-Visit [<public-backend>/init](https://backend-projects-8pai.onrender.com/init) to fill the database.
+Visit [<backend-URL>/init](https://backend-projects-8pai.onrender.com/init) to fill the database.

+Please note that this project uses the free instance of [Render](https://render.com/) for Backend and Database.
+There might be delays due to inactivity-induced instance spin-down.
+Keep this in mind when accessing the deployed application.
+It's recommended to [trigger](https://backend-projects-8pai.onrender.com)  the Backend before using the frontend.

 ## Development Environment